 The Network and Communications Officer will be responsible for developing INAR’s communications strategy, and to provide logistical support for the needs of Network members, including the coordination of network meetings.

 - Coordinate and support the efficient running of Network meetings.
 Tasks include: Organising meetings, regular communication with members, taking the minutes, ensuring all network members receive relevant documents before meetings, follow up on actions agreed at meetings.

 - Maintain cordial and professional relationships with Network members, key stakeholders and members of the public.

-- To support the Policy Officer to communicate the shadow National Action Plan Against Racism (NAPAR) consultation process.
+- To support the Policy Officer to communicate the effective usage of the shadow National Action Plan Against Racism (NAPAR).